Back to Blog

 When You Might Need a Replacement

-If you’ve had a name change or moved recently, updating your card ensures it matches your personal records and gets delivered correctly.
+Name or address change: If you've had a name change or moved recently, updating your card ensures it matches your personal records and gets delivered correctly.

 How To Keep Your Medicare Card Safe

 Your Medicare card contains sensitive personal information, so it's crucial to take precautions to protect it, just like you would with your Social Security number or a debit card.
-Below are some simple steps to help keep your Medicare card safe and secure.

 Store It In a Secure Place

-Handle your Medicare card with the same care as a credit card, keep it stored securely when you're not using it, and only bring it with you when absolutely necessary.
+Handle your Medicare card with the same care as a credit card — keep it stored securely when you're not using it, and only bring it with you when it's needed for medical appointments or services.
+A locked drawer, home safe, or designated file for important documents works well.

 Use a Medicare Card Copy When Traveling